opensource-advocates/datamanagement/2020-meetups/Feb-29-DataManagementMeetup.md

 Needs Improvement/Feedback:
 - Stick to the allotted time slots
-- Hava specific theme for the meetup
+- Have specific theme for the meetup
 - The venue was a little hard to locate.

 ## Raffle Question: Kubernetes Grey Areas